SamuelPelletier/tuto-Git/tuto_git.md

 Just with the commands before you can work alone on your one compture. 😢

-If you would like work on a git project alone but on many computer you have needed the following command :
+We will see how work with other people.
+Use the following command for bring back your modification :
 ```
 git pull
 ```